Foster PRIDE/Adopt PRIDE: Pre-service Training

 Separation and loss critically affect the child's growth and development, particularly in family foster care and adoption.
 Participants learn the types of losses children encounter before entering foster care.
 They learn how placement can deepen the child's sense of loss.
 Trainees review the stages of loss and consider how they influence the child's feelings and behaviors.

 Loss is presented as a universal issue.
-Foster families and adoptive families consider how they have dealt with losses in their lives.
-They discuss how they may approach losses that come with fostering and adopting, and how they can be "loss managers" for children.
+Foster families and adoptive families consider how they have dealt with loss in their lives.
+They discuss how they may approach loss that comes with fostering and adopting, and how they can be "loss managers" for children.

 Strengthening Family Relationships